 How to make the best fluffy vegan pancakes, with just a few simple ingredients and endless flavor possibilities!

-If you like soft and fluffy diner-style pancakes, this is the recipe to try.
+If you like soft and fluffy diner style pancakes, this is the pancake recipe to try.

-It yields super thick and buttery pancakes, with no flax seeds, no Bisquick or expensive commercial egg replacer, and no crazy ingredients required.
+It yields super thick and buttery pancakes, with no flax seeds, no Bisquick or expensive commercial egg replacer, and no unusual ingredients required.

 In fact, you might already have everything in your kitchen pantry needed to make these pancakes right now!